Oklahoma pharmacy agrees not to supply drug for Missouri execution

-KANSAS CITY, Mo.
-Feb 18 An Oklahoma compounding pharmacy has agreed not to provide a drug needed to execute a Missouri inmate who has argued that it could cause severe and inhumane pain, but state officials said they would still proceed with the execution.
+KANSAS CITY, Missouri An Oklahoma compounding pharmacy has agreed not to provide a drug needed to execute a Missouri inmate who has argued that it could cause severe and inhumane pain, but state officials said they would still proceed with the execution.

 U.S. District Judge Terence Kern on Tuesday dismissed inmate Michael Taylor's lawsuit against The Apothecary Shoppe in Tulsa, Oklahoma, after the settlement.
 The pharmacy agreed to not prepare or provide pentobarbital or any other drug for use in the execution.